rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

  A "key" refers to a private key that can sign transactions.
  That is, the means to spend your Bitcoin.
- In fact, your Bitcoin is only truly yours to the extend that you have secured your keys in a proper self custody system.
+ In fact, your Bitcoin is only truly yours to the extent that you have secured your keys in a proper self custody system.

 A private key is nothing more than a very large number.
 A 256-bit number.